KelKi3/Final-Project-SQL/starting_with_questions.md

 Shows the average number of products ordered per city

-SELECT al.city, al.country, ROUND(AVG(sr.totalordered),2) AS aveproductsordered
+SELECT al.city, ROUND(AVG(sr.totalordered),2) AS aveproductsordered
 FROM sales_report sr
 JOIN all_sessions al
 ON sr.productsku = al.productsku
-WHERE city != '(not set)'
+WHERE city != '(not set)'  AND city != 'Flagged New York' GROUP BY al.city
-GROUP BY al.city, al.country
-HAVING ROUND(AVG(sr.totalordered),2) > 0
-ORDER BY aveproductsordered DESC, al.country, al.city
+ORDER BY aveproductsordered DESC